-You won’t need to rent a car in Paris as it is a very walkable city with a good public transportation system.
-This means you can leave your baby car seat at home (yay!!), but how do you safely get your baby from the airport to your hotel without a car seat?
+Paris is a very walkable city with a good public transportation system.
+This allows you avoid a car rental and leave your baby car seat at home (yay!!), but how do you safely get your baby from the Charles de Gaulle and Orly airports to central Paris without a car seat?
 Here are your options:

 Have you ever noticed those guys at the arrival gate holding little white cards with passenger names on them?
 Those are private transfer drivers.
 You’ll be happy to know that private transfers are not just for executive-types.
 The fares tend to be comparable to a taxi and many are baby-friendly.